-6 STEPS TO PREVENTING NAIL GUN INJURIES
+TAKE 6 STEPS TO PREVENT NAIL GUN INJURIES

-To ensure that your workers don't get injured'or injure someone else'when using nail guns, OSHA recommends that you take these six steps:
+To ensure that your workers don't get injured when using nail guns, OSHA recommends that you take these six steps:

 Step #1: Use full sequential trigger nail guns.
 Full sequential trigger nail guns are the safest.
 They will only fire a nail when the controls are activated in a certain order.
 First, the safety contact tip must be pushed into the work piece, then the user squeezes the trigger to discharge a nail.
 Both the safety contact tip and the trigger must be released and activated again to fire a second nail.
-It reduces the risk of unintentional nail discharge and double fires'including injuries from bumping into co-workers.
+It reduces the risk of unintentional nail discharge and double fires.

 Step #2: Establish nail gun work procedures.
 Develop nail gun work rules and procedures to address risk factors and make the work as safe as possible.
-Here are some rules you might want to include in yours:
+Here are some rules you might want to include:

-- 1. Don't secure the trigger in the ON position. - 2.
-Carry the tool by the handle only and never walk around with your finger on the trigger. - 3.
-Never rest the gun against any part of your body or try to climb a ladder with the gun cradled against your body. - 4.
-Never point a nail gun at others.
+- 1. Don't secure the trigger in the ON position. - Carry the tool by the handle only and never walk around with your finger on the trigger. - Never rest the gun against any part of your body or try to climb a ladder with the gun cradled against your body.

+- 4. Never point a nail gun at others.
 Exercise extreme caution when using any air tool around other people.
-Watch for co-workers behind or underneath the nailing surface. - 5.
-Position yourself'especially your free hand'out of the line of fire. - 6.
-Make sure you're in a stable position before firing a nail gun.
+Watch for co-workers behind or underneath the nailing surface. - Position yourself and all body parts out of the line of fire. - Make sure you're in a stable position before firing a nail gun.
 Don't overreach when using the gun. - 7.
 Don't fire a nail gun unless the nose is firmly pressed against the item or surface to be nailed. - 8.
-Avoid nailing into knots and metal, which can cause the nails to ricochet. - 9.
-Disconnect the gun when leaving it unattended, performing maintenance, moving to another work area or clearing jams.
+Avoid nailing into knots and metal, which can cause the nails to ricochet. - Disconnect the gun when leaving it unattended, performing maintenance, moving to another work area or clearing jams.